FaranMasoodPeerzada/Classic-Snake-Game/README.md

 # Classic-Snake-Game
 A very simple snake game by Faran
 Main file contains the main code.
-Snake file contains the snake body code and extension code Scoreboard handles all the scoring mechanism
+Snake file contains the snake body code and extension code.
+Scoreboard handles all the scoring mechanism.
+Food files handle the position of food dot on the grid.